kh-kim/OpenNLMTK/README.md

 ## Evaluation:

 Below is a list of model files from the training.
 These filenames contain experiment setting, epochs, training loss, training PPL, validation loss and validation PPL.
 We can figure out that this simple RNNLM (using LSTM) architecture is much better than n-gram in Appendix.
+I strongly believe that hyper-parameter tuning would improve performance of this language model, also.

+You may need to try it. :)

+- joongang_daily corpus PPL: 369.34
+- TED corpus PPL: 303.35
+- joongang_daily + TED corpus PPL: 303.87

 ```
 -rw-rw-r-- 1 khkim khkim  70M  5월 15 10:31 en.sgd.iter-.1.01.6.03-416.14.6.08-436.64.pth